XCOV

 The zeroth lag component is the mid point of the series.

-The BIASED normalization divides the result by N, the maximum length of the input series.
+The BIASED normalization divides the result by N,

 The UNBIASED normalization divides the result by